Flower7C3/oh-flowers-zsh-theme/README.md

 * **exit_code** - last command exit code
 * **newline** - just newline character
 * **space** - just space character
-* **lineup** - useful when You use multilne left prompt and want to move cursor up in right prompt
+* **lineup** - useful when You use multiline left prompt and want to move cursor up in right prompt
 * **linedown** - useful after moving cursor up

 Each segment may have prefix and suffix (by default it is null).
 To add prefix and suffix just add them after dot in segment name: